If you’re a foreign citizen headed to Mexico on your next vacation, you’ll need a Mexico tourist card to enter the country.

 The top of the FMM form is retained by immigration (the entry section) and the bottom of the form has a tear-away FMM card (the exit section) that you need to keep for the duration of your time in Mexico to prove your status as a tourist.

 TIP: Don’t lose your Mexico FMM card and make sure it’s stamped!
-Kind of obvious, but you’d be surprised how many people we’ve seen struggling because they don’t have their card.
+It might seem obvious, but we’ve seen plenty of travelers run into trouble because they don’t have their card.
 You are required to turn it in to immigration officials upon exiting Mexico as proof of legal entry and not overstaying.
+(Note: Some land border crossings don’t enforce turning it back in.)

 “Mexico tourist card” is the common name for the Mexico FMM immigration form and Mexican tourist permit required for foreigners visiting Mexico.
 The official government name for the form is Forma Migratoria Múltiple or FMM for short.